PI: Nate B Hardy

-I study the evolution of plant-eating insects, especially the ones that suck sap.
+I study the diversity and evolutionary ecology of herbivorous insects, especially the ones that suck sap.
 For an overview of my research interests, see the Research summary page.
-I came to the Auburn Department of Entomology and Plant Pathology in 2013.
-It’s been fun.
 For a list of my publications, check out my Google Scholar profile.
-Here’s a link to my CV: hardy-cv-2016-sept.

-Mayrolin finished her Masters in the spring of 2016.
-She got herself an NSF Graduate Research Fellowship and now she is doing her PhD with Ben Normark at UMass.
+After finishing her MS, Mayrolin got herself an NSF Graduate Research Fellowship.
+Now she’s doing her PhD with Ben Normark at UMass.
 While she was in the Hardy Lab, she made ScaleNet new again.
 And she tested some ideas about how natural enemies might drive species diversification in plant-eating insects (leafroller moths and scale insects).
-She needs to publish that stuff!

 Former visiting scholar: Linda Oforka

-Linda is doing her PhD at the University of Lagos, in Nigeria.
-She visited the lab for about half of 2016.
-She came to delimit species in the Simulium damnosum complex, the black flies that transmit Onchocerciasis (River Blindness and various skin diseases) in West Africa.
+In 2016, while Linda was doing her PhD at the University of Lagos, in Nigeria, she spent six months in the lab to delimit species in the Simulium damnosum complex, the black flies that transmit Onchocerciasis in West Africa.
 It was great having her with us, and we all miss her and wish her the best of luck!